github/codeql/docs/codeql/codeql-cli/codeql-cli-reference/about-ql-packs.rst

    When you create a custom QL pack, it's usually a good idea to add it to the search path in your CodeQL configuration.
    This will ensure that any libraries the pack contains are available to the CodeQL CLI.
-   For more information, see ":doc:`Specifying command options in a CodeQL configuration file <../codeql-cli-reference/specifying-command-options-in-a-codeql-configuration-file>`."
+   For more information, see ":ref:`Specifying command options in a CodeQL configuration file <specifying-command-options-in-a-codeql-configuration-file>`."

 QL packs for custom test files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~